Olympus E-PL1 vs Panasonic G10

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the G10 has an electronic viewfinder (202k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL1 relies on live view and the rear LCD for framing.
 That said, the E-PL1 can be equipped with an optional viewfinder – the VF-2.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL1, the Panasonic G10, and comparable cameras.

 One feature that differentiates the E-PL1 and the G10 is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the G10 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the G10 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-PL1 writes its imaging data to SDHC cards, while the G10 uses SDXC cards.